James Corden banned from NYC restaurant over alleged treatment of staff

 James Corden branded ‘tiny cretin of a man’ and banned from NYC restaurant over alleged treatment of staff

-Restaurant owner says Corden has been ‘the most abusive customer’
+The restaurant owner says Corden has been ‘the most abusive customer’

 James Corden has been branded a “tiny cretin of a man” and banned from New York City restaurant Balthazar over his alleged treatment of the staff.

-Keith McNally, a New York City restaurateur and owner of the restaurant, shared his decision on Instagram on Monday, where he shared a photo of the comedian and wrote: “James Corden is a hugely gifted comedian, but a tiny cretin of a man.
-And the most abusive customer to my Balthazar servers since the restaurant opened 25 years ago.
+Keith McNally, a New York City restaurateur and owner of the restaurant, shared his decision on Instagram on Monday, where he shared a photo of the comedian and wrote: “James Corden is a hugely gifted comedian, but a tiny cretin of a man.”

+He went on to call Corden “the most abusive customer to my Balthazar servers since the restaurant opened 25 years ago” and said, in true restaurant lingo, that he “86’d Corden.

-McNally then went on to share “two examples of the funny man’s treatment of my staff,” with the restaurant owner claiming that Corden also behaved similarly at his former restaurant, Cafe Luxembourg, a few years back.
+McNally’s post elaborates on “two examples of the funny man’s treatment of my staff,” with the restaurant owner claiming that Corden also behaved similarly at his former restaurant, Cafe Luxembourg, a few years back.

-In the first example, which McNally said took place in June, the comedian reportedly ate his main course before pointing out a hair to Balthazar’s manager.
-According to McNally’s post, which references a manager’s report, despite the manager responding “very apologetically,” Corden allegedly threatened to leave a negative review if his drinks were not comped by the restaurant.

-In the second example, which McNally said was also taken from a manager’s report, it noted that Corden was reportedly present at the restaurant again on 9 October for brunch with his wife.
-According to the manager’s report, Corden became upset with staff over his wife’s order of an egg yolk omelette with gruyere cheese and salad, as he allegedly claimed there was “a little bit of egg white mixed with the egg yolk”.

 The Independent has contacted a representative for Corden regarding the allegations and McNally for comment.